The following example is a quick walk-through of the basics of importing an existing Visual MODFLOW Classic or MODFLOW data set.

 The dialogue window should indicate that all model elements have been imported successfully.
+Note that there may be some warning messages that are generated indicating that there are no distributed concentrations.
+Dismiss the warning.
 The following model components will be loaded: grid, model properties, boundary conditions, MODPATH/ZoneBudget inputs (i.e. zones, particles) and observation data.

 •The new numerical model should be fully loaded, and the 'Define Modeling Objectives' workflow step will be active:

 You can now continue with the regular numerical modeling workflow by proceeding to the section of this tutorial titled View/Edit Grid.

 This section describes the procedure for importing MODFLOW project files (developed independently of the Visual MODFLOW Classic/Flex interface) into the Visual MODFLOW Flex interface.
 This procedure can also be used to import Visual MODFLOW Classic projects, but the procedure outlined in the previous section (for Visual MODFLOW Classic projects) is more streamlined.